Functional Mobility Assessment (FMA) Outcomes Program

 The Functional Mobility Assessment (FMA) is a tool that measures a consumer’s ability to function while using mobility equipment like walkers, wheelchairs, or prosthetic/orthotic devices.
 By performing the FMA survey with a client, clinicians can quickly and accurately measure patient satisfaction and ability to perform Mobility-Related Activities of Daily Living (MRADLs).

-By comparing a consumer’s initial FMA score to their follow-up score after receiving new equipment, healthcare providers and policymakers can better conclude the impact of the assistive device.
+By comparing a client’s initial FMA score to their follow-up score after receiving new equipment, healthcare providers and policymakers can better conclude the impact of the assistive device.
 Additionally, by collecting more follow-up scores at later dates, this impact can be reliably tracked over a period of time.

 Created in partnership with the University of Pittsburgh, the FMA demonstrates that employing qualified professionals, prescribing quality equipment, and utilizing deliberate managed-care plans increases positive outcomes and reduces overall costs.
 By using the FMA as an objective, quantitative measure, we can conclude what services are responsible for improving clients’ health and quality of life.

-How it Works:
+How it Works

-FMA Outcomes Project Membership:
+FMA Outcomes Project Participation

 Submit the contact form above or email info@usrehab.com to contact a U.S. Rehab representative and discuss what tier is best for your organization today.

-Benefits of the FMA:
+Benefits of the FMA

 Improve Consumer Outcomes